LunAI-dev/Pricing_Optimization/README.md

 ## 🧩 Dataset

-The dataset is **synthetic but meticulously designed** to mimic real hotel operations:
+The dataset is **synthetic designed** to mimic real hotel operations:

 | Feature | Description |
 |---------|-------------|